Practice this topic in a realistic system design interview

 When a system sends a message, several things can go wrong.

-The producer may retry because it did not receive an acknowledgment.
-The broker may redeliver a message because a consumer crashed.
-The consumer may finish the work but fail before committing progress.
+The producer may retry because it did not hear back.
+The broker may send the same message again because a consumer crashed.
+The consumer may finish the work but crash before telling the broker it is done.

-These promises matter because they shape the consumer code.
-If a message can be delivered twice, the consumer must handle duplicates.
-If a message can be lost, the business must be able to tolerate loss.
+These rules matter because they shape the consumer code.
+If a message can arrive twice, the consumer must handle duplicates.
+If a message can be lost, the business must be okay with that loss.

 The most important practical lesson is this:

 Delivery semantics describe message delivery.
-Your application still owns the correctness of the business effect.
+Your application still owns the business result.

 | Concept | Meaning |